Enhancing Large Language Models in Coding Through Multi-Perspective Self-Consistency: Abstract

 \section{Abstract}

-Large language models (LLMs) have exhibited remarkable ability in textual generation.
-However, in complex reasoning tasks such as code generation, generating the correct answer in a single attempt remains a formidable challenge for LLMs.
-Previous research has explored solutions by aggregating multiple outputs, leveraging the consistency among them.
-However, none of them have comprehensively captured this consistency from different perspectives.
-In this paper, we propose the Multi-Perspective Self-Consistency (MPSC) framework, a novel decoding strategy for LLM that incorporates both inter-consistency across outputs from multiple perspectives and intra-consistency within a single perspective.
-Specifically, we ask LLMs to sample multiple diverse outputs from various perspectives for a given query and then construct a multipartite graph based on them.
-With two predefined measures of consistency, we embed both inter- and intra-consistency information into the graph.
-The optimal choice is then determined based on consistency analysis in the graph.
-We conduct comprehensive evaluation on the code generation task by introducing solution, specification and test case as three perspectives.
-We leverage a code interpreter to quantitatively measure the inter-consistency and propose several intra-consistency measure functions.
-Our MPSC framework significantly boosts the performance on various popular benchmarks, including HumanEval (+\textbf{17.60}\%), HumanEval Plus (+\textbf{17.61}\%), MBPP (+\textbf{6.50}\%) and CodeContests (+\textbf{11.82}\%) in Pass$@1$, when compared to original outputs generated from ChatGPT, and even surpassing GPT-4.
+Large language models (LLMs) have exhibited remarkable ability in code generation.
+However, generating the correct solution in a single attempt still remains a challenge.
+Prior works utilize \textit{verification properties} in software engineering to verify and re-rank solutions in a majority voting manner.
+But the assumption behind them that generated verification properties have better qualities than solutions may not always hold.
+In this paper, we treat them equally as different \textit{perspectives} of LLMs' reasoning processes.
+We propose the \textbf{Multi-Perspective Self-Consistency (MPSC)} framework incorporating both inter- and intra-consistency across outputs from multiple perspectives.
+Specifically, we prompt LLMs to generate diverse outputs from three perspectives, \textit{Solution}, \textit{Specification} and \textit{Test case}, constructing a 3-partite graph.
+With two measure functions of consistency, we embed both inter- and intra-consistency information into the graph.
+The optimal choice of solutions is then determined based on analysis in the graph.
+MPSC significantly boosts performance of foundation models (ChatGPT in this paper) on various benchmarks, including HumanEval (+\textbf{15.91}\%), MBPP (+\textbf{6.43}\%) and CodeContests (+\textbf{9.37}\%), even surpassing GPT-4.\footnote{ The code is available at \url{https://github.com/skpig/MPSC}.}